 Cold Calling Comes with Rules

 When cold calling consumers, companies must follow strict rules and requirements.
-In fact, TSR contains various regulations that businesses must follow to be in compliance.
+TSR contains cold calling regulations that businesses must follow to stay compliant.

 This includes things such as: